 Welcoming and introduction of the guide.
 Dinner and accommodation at the hotel Finca Los Llanos***.

 Drive to the riding centre in Bubión (2 Km away from Capileira).
 Introduction of the horses.
-You will start by climbing up along bridle paths to the Barranco de la Sangre (Blood Ravine) riding through stunning scenery and enjoying the beautiful panorama of the Poqueira Valley in the Natural Park of the Sierra Nevada, declared Reserve of the Biosphere by UNESCO.
-In front of you are the sierras Lújar, Contraviesa and Gádor.
-You continue climbing to the track that leads you to Trevélez with views of the villages of La Taha Valley.
-Picnic en -oute.
-During the ride there are some opportunities for gallops with a magnificent panoramic view of the Sierra Contraviesa and the Mediterranean Sea opposite you.
-Descend to Trevélez by a bridle path where you will arrive in time for some beers with tapas.
+We will start by climbing up along bridle paths to the Barranco de la Sangre (Blood Ravine) riding through stunning scenery and enjoying the beautiful panorama of the Poqueira Valley in the Natural Park of the Sierra Nevada, declared Reserve of the Biosphere by UNESCO.
+In front of us the sierras Lújar, Contraviesa and Gádor.
+We continue climbing to the track that leads us to Trevélez and where we will stop for a snack with views of the villages of La Taha Valley.
+During the ride there are some opportunities for gallops with a magnificent panoramic view of the Sierra Contraviesa and the Mediterranean Sea opposite us.
+Descend to Trevélez by a bridle path where we will arrive in time for some beers with tapas.
 There will be the opportunity to visit some of the ham drying houses of Trevélez, famous for its hams and considered the highest village in Spain at an altitude of 1,700m.
 Dinner and accommodation at the hotel La Fragua **.
-A 5 hour ride
+A five hours ride